 It’s been a while since I’ve done a travel post.
 The last place I’ve travelled before this was to Batam with Susu for a short girly trip.
 I’ve cut down on travelling plans due to our upcoming wedding in a few months (*gasp, it’s this year!) but hope that we’ll be able to travel every year again, this time as a married couple.
 For now, this trip to Genting came as a blessing because we really needed a break from work without too much of the hassle of planning out an itinerary.
 Plus, it’s my Mama’s favourite getaway whenever she needs to relax and she wanted us to tag along for her birthday.

-I know it’s not anything fancy-shmancy as compared to more exotic destinations I’ve featured on Love Bella Vida before but travelling is about the experience, the company and about opening your eyes to new things.
+I know it’s not anything fancy as compared to more exotic destinations I’ve featured on the blog before but travelling is about the experience, the company and about opening your eyes to new things.
 So what to do in Genting besides hitting the Casino?
-Read on and find out *winks.

 We arrived in Genting at about 5 in the morning and it was 18 degrees up there, bearable air-con temperature.
 We stayed in First World Hotel, awarded the Guinness World Records title for the largest hotel!